Brodingo/biteclock/README.md

 For players that have either Vampire or Werewolf skill trees and want to know when their bite will be available for use.

+#### Motivation

+This is my first Elder Scrolls Online Module, I wanted to learn how they are created so I started with something I've wanted for myself.
+In game I like providing werewolf and vampire bites as a means to build community and save others money (since Zenimax offers bites at a premium that I think is too high).
+I also really enjoy Lua🌜, it feels even simpler than Python.
+Like, I have to write a function just to check if something is in an array, err.. table?
+It's quaint and zenlike to code in; it's a good reminder that all things **end**.

 ### Installing

 Copy directory to your ESO add-ons folder: